Protecting Our Clean Water

 Water is a way of life in the South

 SELC is a principal defender of basic national clean water protections that are now under attack.
 Protecting the South’s waters against pollution is our top priority.
 Clean water is fundamental to the South’s way of life.
-We have more miles of rivers and more acres of wetlands than any other region in the continental United States.
 Every day, our families count on clean water for drinking, cooking, and bathing.
 Our agricultural economies depend on clean water.
 Our local businesses rely on clean water—from our local breweries and restaurants to tourism, fishing, hunting, and outdoor outfitters.
 The health of our waters, families, and communities are tied together throughout the South.

 Toxic brew of polluters and politics